What are Rich Snippets and How to Get Them?

 • Add all the required images (one image 1.200 pixels wide and having 800.000 pixels in total, and multiple high-resolution images with the aspect ratios of 16×9, 4×3, and 1×1).

-Adding Article markup to your pages not only makes them qualify for Top stories rich results but also helps them get displayed on Google Discover.
+Adding Article markup to your pages not only makes them qualify for Top stories rich snippets but also helps them get displayed on Google Discover.

 The good-old Local 3-Pack has been updated several times since it was first rolled out in 2014.
-Its enriched version lists your business among the top three options for someone’s “near me” or “near [location]” searches and allows people to book your services or make reservations right from the SERP.
+Its enriched version lists your business among the top three options for searches with local intent and allows people to book your services or make reservations right from the SERP.

 An example of a Local Pack rich result